nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 is why this post exists, and why an engineer who was fixing two things is now writing to everyone.

-So I should say plainly what this post is and why it is out of order.
+This post is out of order, and deliberately.
 It is a critique of the process by which science, and open source with it, decides which claims to admit and whom to believe, and I am publishing it before that process has reviewed it.
-That is a deliberate departure from the normal order, and I was led to it rather than choosing it to make a point.
 The argument itself supplies the reason: a process that cannot check its own record cannot correct itself from inside, not in time, and nobody inside it will want to hear that.
 Self-correction is supposed to be what science does.
 This post is that correction, from outside, with a date on it.